Klodovsky/Khaled.benhassen.dev/content/projects/FOXNFOX.md

 showInProjects: true
 ---

-Collaborated to develop and deploy the website of FOXNFOX'.
+Collaborated to develop and deploy the website of FOXNFOX.